Meshpocalypse Semantic

 Three components work together:

-Oxigraph โ the shared knowledge graph.
-Stores facts about your agents as connected data (RDF triples): their capabilities, current status, trust level, and action history.
-Agents query this with SPARQL to make routing decisions in milliseconds instead of burning a full LLM call.
+Oxigraph — the shared knowledge graph.
+Stores facts about your agents as RDF triples: their capabilities, current status, trust level, and action history.
+Agents query this with SPARQL to make routing decisions in milliseconds.

-The Semantic Layer (this package) โ sits on top of NATS and Oxigraph and adds a security layer, SPARQL routing, a shared CRDT team task board, a tamper-proof W3C PROV-O audit trail, a 5-level trust framework, and MCP tool exposure for AI frameworks.
+The Semantic Layer — sits on top of NATS and Oxigraph and adds a security layer, SPARQL routing, a shared CRDT team task board, a W3C PROV-O audit trail, a 5-level trust framework, and MCP tool exposure for AI frameworks.

 +-----------------------------------------------------------+